Clarity

 Some of the best resets are offline.

-Especially if you care about thoughtful products, strong engineering judgment, and work that holds up over time.
+Especially if you care about strong engineering judgment, clear systems, and shipping work you can stand behind.